dimbas/most_commmon_words/README.rst

 Features
 --------

-Finds most used verbs or nouns in python project
+Finds most used verbs or nouns in local or github python project.

 -----
 Usage